thinkabouthub/NugetyCore/README.md

 In comparison to monolithic composition of components and assemblies which is arguably an anti-pattern, Modular design is now actively encouraged by Microsoft and is a fundamental principal of ASP.NET Core.

 Nugety allows all related aspects of a feature, including Services, Components and Static Files to be registered with the host application.
 [NugetyCore](https://github.com/thinkabouthub/NugetyCore) will also load each [Module Initializer](https://github.com/thinkabouthub/Nugety/wiki/Module-Initializer) assembly and any dependencies via a module specific **Assembly Load Context**.
-This will help in the Separation of Concerns and in minimising the leakage between modules.
+This will help in the Separation of Concerns and in minimising any leakage between modules.

 [More details](https://github.com/thinkabouthub/Nugety/wiki/Use-Cases) are available on the wiki.